jallen2034/passwordKeeperSpringBoot/README.md

 ### TypeScript Integration

-Since the project's inception, TypeScript has been incrementally added to enhance type safety and improved code quality.
+TypeScript has been incrementally added to enhance type safety and improved code quality.

 ### Setup Instructions (Backend)

 To run the backend of the project, you'll need to have the following prerequisites:

-- Java Development Kit (JDK) 11 or later
+- Java Development Kit (JDK) 11 or later.
-- Apache Maven
+- Apache Maven.

 Once you have the prerequisites installed, you can follow these steps: